cjilbert504/vimeo_ruby/README.md

 The mindset of this project at this stage of development is to:
 1. Be simple - Write boring code, resist pulling in additional gems as much as possible, and don't worry about edge cases or handling errors all that much right now.
 2. Try to be as object-oriented as possible.
 I'm not an OO expert and you don't have to be either but let's try to improve our OO skills.
 3. Have fun.
 Who wants another job?
-Not me so let's keep it light and make something cool!
+Not me so let's keep it light and easy!

 ## Installation